matthklein/fair_k_center_clustering/README.md

 Code for our paper "Fair k-Center Clustering for Data Summarization" (https://arxiv.org/abs/1901.08628).

-To try it out and produce the plots of the experiments of Figures 4 to 6 on artificial data, simply run
+To try it out and reproduce the boxplots (based on 10 runs) of the experiments of Figures 4 to 6 on artificial data, simply run

-# python experiments_artificial_data_set.py 15
+> python experiments_artificial_data_set.py

-if you want to see the results for 15 runs.
+If you want to obtain the boxplots based on 50 runs, say, then run

+> python experiments_artificial_data_set.py 50